 What’s to like

-- The story and setting are both really creative and allow for role-playing
+- Creative story and setting that allows for deep role-playing

 What’s not to like

-- Due to its complexity, people tend to get caught up in the strategy and forget this game is much more fun when everyone roleplays.
+- It’s easy for players to get caught up in the strategy and forget to role-play.
 “My company decides to build a planetary oxygen reserve, which will cost me 5 million euros” sounds much better than “And now I’m gonna play this card.”

 Complexity vs Learning Curve (9/10)

-For a beginner, the game looks more complicated than it actually is.
-You can get lost in all the resources, tags, and values you can increase on the map.
-It can also seem overwhelming (a few players admitted to feeling a little lost after the first Generation).
+From a beginner’s perspective, Terraforming Mars may look and sound more complicated than it is.
+Sure, all the resources, tags, and values you can increase on the map can seem overwhelming, and a few players admitted to feeling a little lost after the first generation.

-However, the second Generation kicked in and everyone seemed to know what they were doing.
-It’s definitely easier to play the game than to try and explain it all beforehand.
-If you don’t want to overwhelm new players, play a test round rather than going through it just in theory.
-Put all of that in practice.
+However, once the second round kicked off, everyone seemed to get into the groove.
+It’s easier to play the game than try and explain it beforehand.
+If you don’t want to overwhelm new players, playing a test round is by far the best introduction.

-Once you get the complexity of the game, the learning curve is very, very steep.
-You can immediately tell the difference between an experienced player and a newbie.
-It’s not about knowing what everything does, it’s about understanding how to build a strategy with the cards you’ve been dealt.
-Because, and I do insist on this, almost EVERY STRATEGY can win.
+Once you fully appreciate the complexity of the game, the learning curve is extremely steep, and it’s easy to differentiate an experienced player from a newbie.
+It’s not about knowing what everything does.
+Rather, it’s a case of understanding how to formulate a strategy with the cards you’ve been dealt. – and almost any strategy can be a winner.

-It’s about working with what you’ve got and keeping a close eye on your opponents.
-It’s a little bit like chess in this respect.
-If you can predict what they will do, you can adjust your strategy on the fly.
-This is something only an experienced player will understand.
+You need to work with the resources at your disposal and keep a close eye on your opponents, a bit like chess.
+If you can predict what the other players will do, you can adjust your strategy on the fly – something only an experienced player will understand.

-So, the game is easier to learn than it looks, but it takes quite a bit of time and experience to fully understand it.
+Terraforming Mars is easier to learn than it might appear on the surface, but it takes time and experience to fully master.

-Terraforming Mars is not an aggressively competitive game.
+Terraforming Mars is not an overly competitive game.
 Can you screw over the other players?
 Yes.
-Do you have to in order to win?
+Do you have to do so to win?
 Absolutely not.
-The premise of the game is that all the players need to make Mars a livable planet.
-The competition comes from who can contribute the most to that goal, not who can stop others from doing it.
+The premise of the game is that all the players need to work together to make Mars habitable.
+The competitive aspect lies in who can contribute the most to that goal, not who can stop others from doing it.

-Luck is a contributing factor to Terraforming Mars, but it’s so minor that you will barely notice it.
-It’s amazing when you happen to get all the right cards and projects that work wonderfully with each other, let me tell you that.
+Luck is a contributing factor of Terraforming Mars, but it’s so minor, you will barely notice it.
+Having said that, it’s an incredible buzz when all the pieces seem to fall into place and you get all the right cards and projects that play together perfectly.

-It’s also extremely likely you’ll be the winner when everything comes together, from your corporation to your projects, and when your strategy just happens not to clash with anyone else’s.
-It’s still great when you play 4 to 5 Jovian tags and you have money to buy them as well (most of them are very expensive projects).
-Finally, it’s relieving when you grab the card that requires 7 Science tags, somehow find them, and get to play it.
+In these cases, victory is extremely likely, as long as your strategy doesn’t clash with anyone else’s.
+It’s fantastic when you play four of five Jovian tags and have money to buy them too, as most of these projects are super-expensive.
+When you grab the card that requires seven Science tags, somehow find them, and get to play it, the relief is palpable.

-That’s the luck portion of the game, but neither of these taken separately will win you the game.
-You need diversity in your strategy.
-Besides, it’s rare for one player to have more than two of these plays come through in the same game.
-Plus, even then, you can still beat them.
+Yes, these incidents are luck-based, but neither will win you the game on their own – you still need a diverse and effective strategy.
+It’s rare for a player to make more than two of these plays during the same game and even then, you can still beat them.

 Host vs Guest Advantage (2/10)

-The advantage of knowing the cards in the game is quite insignificant.
-First, all the projects someone plays are on the table at all times, which means they are public for everyone to read.
+There’s no real advantage in knowing the game’s cards.
+First, all projects remain on the table at all times, so they are visible to everyone.
 There’s nothing secret about them.
-Just because you’re the host and you own the game doesn’t mean you have any leg up over players who have the same amount of experience as you.
+Just because you’re the host doesn’t mean you have a leg up over other players, certainly not if they have a similar level of experience as you.

-One of the best things about Terraforming Mars is that there isn’t one set strategy or one corporation that will always win.
-What worked for you one game won’t work in the next.
+One of the best things about Terraforming Mars is that there isn’t one set strategy or corporation that always wins.
+What worked for you in one game may not work in the next.

 Just because you love

-This is an important note: match your corporation to your cards.
-Don’t just pick a corporation because you won with it before.
+Another important note: match your corporation to your cards.
+Don’t simply pick a corporation because you won with it before.

-In all the games I’ve played, we’ve only beaten it once and that’s just because the rest of us kinda banded together against the player using Ecoline.
+In all the games we played, we beat it just once, and that was only because the rest of us banded together against the player using Ecoline.
 We blocked his cities and grabbed points from his greeneries.
-In my games, whenever someone gets Ecoline, we declare it and discard it.
-I’m sorry for those who enjoy this strategy, but in our experience, it can make the game unbalanced, so we just prefer to keep it out.
+Now, whenever someone gets Ecoline, we’ve agreed they will discard it.
+We find it can make the game unbalanced, so we prefer to keep it off the table.

 3. Betrayal at House on the Hill (+ Widow’s Walk Expansion)